NORTHWEST MINNESOTA TOURISM DIRECTORY

 http://www.grandforksgov.com/greenway/index.htm

-Trails - An asphalt trail system is currently being installed that will
+Trails - An asphalt trail system covers over 20 miles.

 Erskine Rydell National Wildlife Refuge